GFI_logo_new_2

 Job Role and Functions

-Job Role and Functions: Quality Assurance and Quality Control professionals are critical in maintaining the safety, efficacy, and consistency of cultivated meat products.
+Job Role and Functions: Quality Assurance (QA) and Quality Control (QC) professionals are critical in maintaining the safety, efficacy, and consistency of cultivated meat products.
 QA focuses on preventing defects through process improvement and adherence to quality standards, while QC involves testing products to ensure they meet specified criteria.
 Their responsibilities include developing quality management systems, conducting audits, and performing routine product testing.

 The end goal for QA/QC professionals is to ensure that all cultivated meat products are safe, effective, and of high quality.
 They need strong analytical skills, attention to detail, and a thorough understanding of quality management principles.
 Technical skills in analytical chemistry, microbiology, and quality management systems are essential for their role.

-What Background Is A Good Fit For This Job?
+What Background Is a Good Fit for This Job?

 University Majors